 The Euphratic Sector?
 Ryouko thought.
 That big offensive that's been grinding for years?

 Yes, the device thought.
 It is the sector with the highest troop deployments at the moment.
-The kind of authority she is receiving is of the type previously reserved for the Chief of the General Staff.
+The kind of authority she is receiving is of the type previously reserved for the Chair of the General Staff.

 It's a big responsibility, then?
 Ryouko thought.
 It makes her second to Erwynmark, if I understand this correctly.